Pasinler

 It is located 40 km east of the city of Erzurum and is the site of Hasankale Castle (sometimes called Pasinler Castle).
 It was the birthplace of the Ottoman poet Nef'i.
-The old name "Hasankale" could be based upon the Aq Qoyunlu ruler Uzun Hasan or upon Hasan the governor of the region in the 1330s or after Küçük Hasan, grandson of Coban, who attacked the town in 1340.
+The old name "Hasankale" may be based upon the Aq Qoyunlu ruler Uzun Hasan or upon Hasan the governor of the region in the 1330s or after Küçük Hasan, grandson of Coban, who attacked the town in 1340.

 History

-The first ancient kingdom who had a control of this territory is Urartu, who called it Biani.
-One of some versions of the name Pasinler - it is derived from the ancient tribe called Phasians (Phazians).
-The name of this tribe seems to have survived in latter-day regional toponyms – Armenian Basean, Greek Phasiane, Georgian Basiani, and Turkish Pasin.
+The first ancient kingdom that had a control of this territory was Urartu, when it was called Biani.
+One of the versions of the name Pasinler - it is derived from the ancient tribe called Phasians (Phazians).
+The name of this tribe seems to have survived in latter-day regional toponyms – Armenian Passen, Greek Phasiane, Georgian Basiani, and Turkish Pasin.

 Based upon pottery finds, Pasinler was part of the Kingdom of Urartu during the Iron Age.

-Territory of Basean belonged to Greater Armenia from 4th century BC to 5th century AD and was part of Armenian province - Ayrarat.
+The territory of Basean belonged to Greater Armenia from 4th century BC to 5th century AD and was part of an Armenian province - Ayrarat.
 According to the Armenian chronicler Movses Khorenatsi (5th century), this land was the family estate of the Armenian Ordun dynasty, established by Armenian King Vagharshak, who ruled in 117 - 138/140 AD.
-In the story of the Armenian chronicler Favstos Buzand (5th century), the thief of the Orduni clan attacked the power of King Khosrov III, seizing and destroying the royal house, as a result of which the princes of the Orduni clan were killed by order of Khosrov.
+In the story of the Armenian chronicler Favstos Buzand (5th century), the thief of the Orduni clan attacked the power of King Khosrov III, seizing and destroying the royal house, as a result of which the princes of the Orduni clan were executed by order of Khosrov.
 Their ancestral lands, located in the area of Basean, with all their bounds, were given to the bishop of Basean, a native of Ordor.
-After 428 AD this land became part of the Sasanian Armenia, right up to the Arab invasions in 7th-9th centuries.
+After AD 428 this land became part of Sasanian Armenia, right up to the Arab invasions in 7th-9th centuries.
 In 9th century Basean became part of Bagratid Armenia.